FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 - Throughput requires a loss of exactly zero frames, but the industry frequently allows for low but non-zero losses.
 - The definition of throughput is not clear when trial results are inconsistent.
+  (e.g., When successive trials at the same - or even a higher - offered load yield different loss ratios, the classical RFC 1242/RFC 2544 throughput metric can no longer be pinned to a single, unambiguous value.)

+{::comment}

+    [MB11]: Can we expand on this one?

+    [VP]: Some soft intro to inconsistent trials may be needed here.

+    [MK]: Added text in brackets.
+See if it is sufficient.
+    [MK]: Edited.

+{:/comment}

 To address these problems,
 the MLRsearch test methodology employs the following enhancements: